shahinst/n8n-autoinstall/README.md

-# 🚀 n8n Auto Installer for Ubuntu 24.04
+# 🚀 n8n Auto Installer

 A fully automated shell script to install, configure, and run [n8n](https://n8n.io) on a fresh Ubuntu 24.04 server with Docker, PostgreSQL, and NGINX + SSL using Let's Encrypt.